cainhill/cainhill.github.io/_posts/2025-11-25-custom-album-covers-in-thumbsup.md

 ## Approach

-This folder structure shows the approach I used to apply custom album covers whilst still benefiting from Thumbsup's excellent gallery generation.
+This folder structure and steps below describe the approach I used to apply custom album covers whilst still benefiting from Thumbsup's excellent gallery generation.

-The steps beyond that explain the approach in more detail.

 **My folder structure**
 ```